-High-resolution structural MRI images were acquired from a Siemens 3.0-T scanner (MAGNETOM Trio Tim System, Siemens Medical Solutions) via a 12-channel coil with a T1 magnetization-prepared rapid gradient-echo (MPRAGE) sequence with standard parameters (176 contiguous sagittal slices, voxel size= $1.0 \times 1.0 \times 1.0$ mm; repetition time/echo time/inversion time = 1900/2.52/900 ms; flip angle=9°; pixel matrix= 256 x 256) while children viewed a movie of their choosing.
+High-resolution structural MRI images were acquired from a Siemens 3.0-T scanner (MAGNE-TOM Trio Tim System, Siemens Medical Solutions, Malvern, PA) via a 12-channel coil with a T1 magnetization-prepared rapid gradient-echo sequence with standard parameters (176 contiguous sagittal slices, voxel size = $1.0 \times 1.0 \times 1.0$ mm; repetition time/ echo time/inversion time = 1900/2.52/900 ms; flip angle = 9° ; pixel matrix = 256×256) while children viewed a movie of their choosing.
 Children were given motion training prior to scanning and head movement was minimized using padding around the head.
 Images were analyzed using FreeSurfer Version 5.1.0, a standard automatic volumetric segmentation program (surfer.nmr.mgh.harvard.edu) using a Linux terminal (RedHat 6.3) on a Macintosh computer.
-Freesurfer segmentation has been extensively described elsewhere (Fischl, 2012) and its calculations of subcortical volumes have been shown to be comparable to manual segmentation (Lehmann et al., 2010; Morey et al., 2009a;b).
-Use of FreeSurfer has also been validated in children as young as 4 years of age (Ghosh et al., 2010) and has been used in previous developmental investigations examining relations between hippocampal volume and memory (Østby et al., 2012).
-T1-weighted images of each participant were compared to a probabilistic atlas, generating new surface maps of gray matter, white matter and pial boundaries.
+FreeSurfer segmentation has been extensively described elsewhere (Fischl, 2012) and its calculations of subcortical volumes have been shown to be comparable to manual segmentation (Lehmann et al., 2010; Morey et al., 2009a, 2009b).
+Use of Free-Surfer has also been validated in children as young as 4 years of age (Ghosh et al., 2010) and has been used in previous developmental investigations examining relations between hippocampal volume and memory (Østby et al., 2012).
+T1-weighted images of each participant were compared to a probabilistic atlas, generating new surface maps of gray matter, white matter, and pial boundaries.
 Reconstruction and volumetric calculations were automatized.
-Resulting volumes were aligned into anterior commissure -posterior commissure (AC-PC) space, allowing for assessment of hippocampal volumes without distortions introduced by reorientation (Poppenek & Moscovitch, 2011).
+Resulting volumes were aligned into anterior commissure-posterior commissure space, allowing for assessment of hippocampal volumes without distortions introduced by reorientation (Poppenk & Moscovitch, 2011).
 Manual quality control checks were performed at multiple steps during the procedure.

-Minor edits to the cortical surface were made when it was necessary to exclude skull or dura from inclusion in the pial boundary (approximately 50% of the sample, on typically less than 20 slices per participant).
-These edits did not impact the subcortical segmentation resulting in hippocampal volumes, and given similar findings between raw and ICV-corrected hippocampal volumes, cannot account for the main finding of relations between hippocampal volume and memory performance.
-Manual edits were performed on 12% of the hippocampal segmentations (n=7, 5 6-year-old and 2 4-year-old children) in order to correct minor over- or under-inclusions using standard anatomical landmarks.
+Minor edits to the cortical surface were made when it was necessary to exclude skull or dura from inclusion in the pial boundary (approximately 50% of the sample, on typically < 20 slices per participant).
+These edits did not impact the subcortical segmentation resulting in hippocampal volumes and, given similar findings between raw and intracranial volume (ICV)-corrected hippocampal volumes, cannot account for the main finding of relations between hippocampal volume and memory performance.
+Manual edits were performed on 12% of the hippocampal segmentations (n = 7, five 6-year-old and two 4-vear-old children) in order to correct minor over- or underinclusions using standard anatomical landmarks.
 Findings were identical when these children were removed from analyses; thus, only findings from the full sample are reported.